-The objective of the study was to develop an optimization model that can calculate the trade-off between hydropeaking index and hydro-power revenue generation.
-The model can test the findings from Kennedy et al., (2016) and simulate some additional scenarios.
-In addition, to verify the notion that hydropeaking index is a suitable metric to quantify the bugs population suitability.
+The objective of the study was to develop an optimization model that can show the trade-off between hydropeaking index and hydro-power revenue generation.

 The model was initially tested with both the monthly averaged CV and daily CV averaged over the month approaches.
 The results from the monthly averaged CV approach (Figure 6) shows a significant window of opportunity to improve both the objectives by adopting the suggested optimized release pattern instead of following 2 days Bugflow practice (stable flows on weekends).